WangZesen/Reproduce-ResNet/README.md

 ## Introduction

 This repo is an unofficial reproduction of training ResNet-50 on ImageNet which is one of the most classic machine learning workloads based on PyTorch 2.3.0 (latest stable version by the time of setting up this repo).
-The repo provides a simple and efficient implement, which could be used as the baseline for future adaptation.
+The repo provides a simple and efficient implement, which could be easiliy adapted for other optimization purpose.

 ## Results